+In the federal government space, a combination of changing cloud needs and mandates to leverage multiple CSP is driving much of this transformation.
 For the IC, the move from the C2S acquisition to the C2E acquisition is the driving factor.
-But the availability of multiple FedRAMP CSPs has already enabled other public sector organizations to begin their multicloud journey.
+The availability of multiple FedRAMP CSPs has already enabled organizations in the public sector to begin their multi-cloud journey.